S.Korea draws extra $6.6 bln budget to help small businesses, households | Health

 S.Korea draws extra $6.6 bln budget to help small businesses, households

 South Korea is preparing the fourth supplementary budget of this year of around $6.6 billion to aid struggling small businesses facing mass closures amid unprecedented social distancing restrictions to curb a resurgence of the coronavirus.
-At an emergency economic policy meeting, President Moon Jae-in said the fresh spending of 7.8 trillion won ($6.58 billion) will be used for cash payments to small businesses as well as to households for settling mobile phone bills.
+At an emergency economic policy meeting, President Moon Jae-in said the fresh spending of 7.8 trillion won ($6.58 billion) will be used to help small businesses and households.

+"The unexpected resurgence of the coronavirus is delaying recovery momentum, and economic activities across domestic demand and consumption are sharply contracting," Moon told the meeting.
+Of the new budget subject to parliamentary approval, 3.2 trillion won will be used as cash payments to small businesses, while another 1.4 trillion won will support struggling job seekers.

 - READ MORE ON: